The NY Times, Wall Street Journal, and Fox Business are all reporting today on the Jersey City short-term rental regulation that passed.

 General Liability Insurance Requirement; Jersey City Airbnb Regulation

 As seen in the above snapshot, Jersey City decided to make it a requirement for all short-term rental permit holders to carry a minimum of $500,000 in general liability insurance.
 This is a big deal.
 Most are not aware, but general liability is aka commercial general liability or business liability.
 Before we get into more details, it’s important for readers to know that Proper Insurance is the Nations leading provider of commercial general liability to Airbnb and Vrbo property owners.
-If you need this coverage, please take 5 minutes to get a quote online here.

 When you entrust your property to a paying short-term rental guest, essentially giving them the keys to your house, you are engaging in a business transaction, it’s no longer a personal exposure.
 Jersey City is absolutely doing the right thing by requiring permits holder to show proof of general liability insurance.
 This provides coverage for “bodily injury” or “property damage” the owner may be found liable for.
 An example would be a “slip and fall” of a guest or damage to a neighbors property.